 Cameras

-The first camera I used to take the pictures on this website was a Canon PowerShot A70, which is a relatively cheap digital camera (since superceded by a later model, the A75).
+The first camera I used to take the pictures on this website was a Canon PowerShot A70, which is a relatively cheap digital camera.

 I liked this camera a lot, despite it being very battery-hungry and despite the LCD screen being less than ideal.
 But eventually I dropped the camera once too often, and it gave up the ghost.